 - Specific: the consent must specifically relate to what you are using the data for.
 Strictly speaking, this means getting separate consents for each type of processing

-- Informative: individuals need to know who the “controller” of their personal data is – and also that they have a right to (easily) withdraw consent at any time
+- Informative: individuals need to know who the “controller” of their personal data is, what’s going to happen to their data and their rights in respect of it.
+They must also be told that they have the right to (easily) withdraw consent at any time

 Once I have consent can I do anything I like with the personal data?